RegFormer: An Efficient Projection-Aware Transformer Network for Large-Scale Point Cloud Registration: Experiment

 \textbf{Comparison with RANSAC-based models.} RANSAC is a commonly employed estimator for filtering outliers.
 With no need for RANSAC, our RegFormer leverages the attention mechanism for improving the resilience to outliers by learning global features.
 Its effectiveness is demonstrated by the comparison with RANSAC-based methods in Table~\ref{table:ransac}.
-We follow settings in \cite{qin2022geometric} using input point pairs at least 10m away and setting the RTE threshold as $2m$.
+We follow settings in \cite{qin2022geometric} using input point pairs at least 10m away and setting the RTE threshold as 2m.
 Also, all methods are divided into two categories in terms of different backbones: CNN and Transformer.
 Our network is on par with all SOTA CNN-based works including 3DFeatNet \cite{yew20183dfeat}, FCGF \cite{choy2019fully}, D3Feat \cite{bai2020d3feat}, CoFiNet \cite{yu2021cofinet}, Predator \cite{huang2021predator}, and SpinNet \cite{ao2021spinnet}.
-Notably, although D3Feat has 0.01m lower RTE than ours due to well-designed local descriptors and the powerful keypoint detector, it has $17\%$ larger RRE and triple runtime compared with ours.
-GeoTransformer \cite{qin2022geometric} introduces geometric features into transformer and has a marginally smaller RTE, but it has a higher RRE and obvious efficiency decline.
+Notably, although Predator has 1.6 cm lower RTE than ours due to well-designed local descriptors, it has $11.1\%$ larger RRE and 52$\times$ more runtime compared with ours.
+In terms of transformer-based networks, GeoTransformer \cite{qin2022geometric} introduces geometric features into transformer and has a marginally smaller RTE, but it has a higher RRE and obvious efficiency decline.
 Our efficient RegFormer has a $16\times$ speed-up compared with theirs.